novapost/pileple-skeleton/README.md

 We use Jade template with Handlebars syntax inside.
 That's why the compilation is done in two time:

-- Jade compilation into simple HTML with Handlebars
+- Jade compilation into simple HTML with Handlebars.
 - Handlebars compilation into JST.